linguini1/nvim/readme.md

 Disable ligatures in the terminal's font settings using `font.features.calt = 0` within the `settings.json` file for the Windows terminal.
 This should be done under the default profiles.

+You will also want to go into `Settings > Defaults > Appearance` and set `Text Formatting` to "Bold font with bright colours".

 For `fire.nvim` to display correctly in the browser, be sure to go into the settings and select the [JetBrains Mono Nerd Font][nerd-fonts] as the default mono space font.